 Thought to be the Pictish capital in the 6th century, Inverness became a trade centre for fish, wool and furs.
 There have been finds of Pictish artefacts and jewellery in the area around Inverness and some carved stones featuring animal designs.
 Visit Inverness Museum and Art Gallery to view some of these.

 With its pink sandstone and statue of Flora Macdonald, Inverness Castle dominates the riverside.
 Inverness was made a royal burgh in 1050.
 The first castle in Inverness, on the site of the present Victorian castle, was in the 12th century and over the centuries was replaced by newer versions.
 From 2020, the castle will be undergoing works so that it can be turned into a major tourist attraction.
-The Inverness Castle viewpoint is currently open to the public.
 From here you can have panoramic views of the city, River Ness and surrounding hills stretch all the way north to Ben Wyvis (3,400 ft).
+The Inverness Castle viewpoint is where you can climb to the top of the tower.

 The oldest secular building in Inverness is Abertarff House which was built in 1593.
 At